 Our community is composed of many neighborhoods.
-Some, like the downtown area, are composed of commercial, cultural and residential activities and land uses.
+Some, like the downtown area, are composed of commercial, cultural and residential activities and land uses that are accessed by residents of the city, the urban growth areas, and beyond.
 Other neighborhoods are primarily residential, with nearby parks and schools.
 This section of the Plan addresses these varied and unique places that together form Olympia and its Urban Growth Area.